"Discover the port of Makarska, a place where the Biokovo Mountains dominate the skyline and where limestone buildings turn pink in the sunset…"

 The region of Dalmatia has a plethora of excellent local specialities that visitors are sure to enjoy, including: Pasticada, stewed beef in vegetables and baked lamb, with fresh vegetables that melts off the bone.
 This alongside the unique ‘Peka’ cooking style, where food is slow cooked using embers from the fire and the world famous red wine that is produced in the area ensures that there is plenty of food and drink for visitors to enjoy during their stay.

-Situated on Croatia’s Riviera, it ensures that there is a multitude of fantastic beaches that the whole family can enjoy.
-There are several excellent biking trails, for families who want to be active and Diocletian’s famous palace in the old city of Split, for those who love ancient history.
+Situated on Croatia’s Riviera, it ensures that there is a multitude of fantastic beaches that the whole family can enjoy, if they are looking for a beach holiday.
+There are several excellent biking trails, for families who want to be active on their family holiday and Diocletian’s famous palace in the old city of Split, for those who love ancient history.
 The Krka National Park and its complex of waterfalls is another excellent sight, which people of all ages will enjoy.

 Tours and Attractions

 Close enough to the historic city of Split, visitors can enjoy many of the wonderful things on offer there, including the famous Palace of Diocletian and the Cathedral of St. Domnius, both stunning examples of Roman architecture.
 The Krka National Park is a beautiful and scenic place, which nature lovers are bound to enjoy, it is famous for its 7 waterfalls, greenery and idyllic lakes.
 There are also beaches and plenty of hiking trails in the area around the town, making it the perfect place to enjoy an active and fun holiday.